Stena Line Holland BV

 Stena Line Holland BV is a subsidiary of Stena Line that operates ferry routes between Harwich and Killingholme on the east coast of England and Hook of Holland and Europort in the Netherlands.
 The head office is in Hook of Holland in the Netherlands.
-Apart from during the two world wars there has been a continuous service operating between these two countries, initially by the railway companies serving the east coast of England together with Stoomvaart Maatschappij Zeeland a Dutch ferry company.
+Apart from during the two world wars there has been a continuous service operating between these two countries since the late 19th century.
+This service was originally run by the railway companies serving the east coast of England together with Stoomvaart Maatschappij Zeeland a Dutch ferry company.
 In 1990 Stena Line had purchased both parts and Stena Line Holland BV came into being.
+Current sailing times are around 5.5 to 8 hours for the day service and 8.5 to 9 hours for the night service.

 Hook of Holland – Harwich

 A passenger service has operated from Harwich to Hook of Holland since the late 19th century apart from a break during the Second World War.
 Until 1990, the route was operated by two companies: one British and the other Dutch; but since then, Stena Line BV has been operating this route.